johnwargo/johnwargo-static-11ty/src/posts/2023/github-repository-list-eleventy.md

 This is unauthorized access, so no login required; it only retrieves the public repositories which is exactly what I wanted for the site.

 **Note:** GitHub rate limits Unauthorized API access to 60 requests per hour.
-That limit doesn't exist for authenticated requests, so I'll figure that out and publish an update.
+That limit doesn't exist for authenticated requests; you can read about that here: [Adding a GitHub Repository List to an Eleventy Site (part 2)](/posts/2023/github-repository-list-eleventy-2/).

 To access the repository list using Eleventy, I created a file called `repos.js` and placed it in the site's `_data` folder (`/src/_data/repos.js`).
 Inside the file, I added the following code: